171shantanu/bash-scripts/README.md

 backup.sh:  A general script that backups a specfied source diectory to destination directory.
             How to use the script: ./backup.sh <source_dir_path> <target_dir_path>

+install-jenkins: This script installs jenkins on an ubuntu server.